ConduitIO/conduit/docs/writing-a-connector-best-practices.md

    should be understood how expired credentials should be handled.
 For example, a connector won't be able to handle an expired password, but a token can sometimes be refreshed.
-5. Investigate how can the connector read/write to the source without affecting other clients (e.g. when getting messages from a message broker's queue, the message will be delivered to the connector, while other clients might expect the message).
+5. **Can the connector be isolated from other clients of the system?**

+   In some cases a connector, as a client using a system, might affect other clients, for example when getting messages from a message broker's queue, the message will be delivered to the connector, while other clients might expect the message.
-6. How to perform a snapshot?
-7. How to perform change data capture (CDC)?
-8. How to resume reading from a source system?
-6. **Can the 3rd party system be run as a containerized application?**
+6. **Are the source/destination specific features supported?**

+   Source and destination connectors may have specific requirements (some of them are outlined in later sections).
+When researching, attention should be paid if those requirements can be met.

 ## Development